costa-al/hyper-sys/README.md

-# Hypersys Script Engine
+# Hypersys C++ like script engine

-C++ like syntaxis script engine with plug-in system (DLL).
-You can implement native classes in DLL and then use them in the script engine.
+Easily expand with your keywords, operations, and data types.
+Ability to dynamically connect libraries with native classes for later use in the script body.

 ## Hello World application